What is Securitisation?

-The objective of securitisation is to achieve real remoteness between the original owner of an asset, the Originator, and the asset acquired by the securitisation vehicle.
-The assets are detached from the Originator’s balance sheet, both legally and accounting wise.
+The objective of securitisation is to achieve real remoteness between the original owner of an asset – the Originator – and the asset acquired by the securitisation vehicle.
+Through securitisation, the assets will become detached from the Originator’s balance sheet, both legally and accounting wise.

-The key benefit of securitisation is that it can provide non-traditional sources of capital market financing and thus complement traditional debt and equity financing strategies.
-Securitisation may also be a solution when applicable investment guidelines to be followed by investment funds restrict the investment in certain asset classes (e.g. private equity or lending, illiquid assets etc.).
+The key benefit of securitisation is that it can provide non-traditional sources of capital market financing, thus complementing traditional investments through equity and debt.
+It may also be a solution for when applicable investment guidelines, which need to be followed by investment funds, restrict the investment in certain asset classes, such as private equity, lending or illiquid assets.

-Day to day administration responsibilities may be delegated to any third party, including the Originator.
+Through securitisation undertakings, day-to-day administrative responsibilities can also be delegated to any third party, including the Originator.

-The implementation of a securitisation transaction needs to be carefully planned.
-Should you be interested in learning more about the benefits and procedure of setting up a securitisation structure, please contact us.
-It would be a pleasure for us to assist you with any queries.
+The implementation of a securitisation transaction requires careful planning.
+If you want to learn more about the benefits – as well as the procedure – of setting up a securitisation structure, please get in touch.
+We’d love to assist you with any queries.